rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 We ignore it for now.

 Let's look with awe at where we are heading to.
 We defined an array of Buttons, which are in fact various simple JavaScript objects.
-However, TypeScript accepts these to be Buttons as their structure matches the types burried inside the Button type and TypeScript has a structural type system.
+However, TypeScript accepts these to be Buttons as their structure matches the types buried inside the Button type and TypeScript has a structural type system.

 Now let's convert this array of Buttons into something which could be an user interface using the `parse` function.
 We create a parser for this inside `src/parse.ts`: